TomasHubelbauer/agendum/README.md

   - It comes down to seeing whether GitHub Pages download Git submodules and would serve their contents
 - [ ] Write Puppeteer UI tests and run them in the CI
 - [ ] Allow dismissing the editor hints
+- [ ] Fix deleting items not updating the item list due to Fragments lack of support for keys